Basketball's NBA under fire in China, at home over HK protest tweet

 The post was later deleted and 47-year-old Morey, the NBA’s executive of the year in 2018, said his views did not represent the team or league.

-In a separate statement, the NBA said “we recognize that the views expressed by Houston Rockets General Manager Daryl Morey have deeply offended many of our friends and fans in China, which is regrettable.”
+In a separate statement, the NBA said “we recognize that the views expressed by Houston Rockets General Manager Daryl Morey have deeply offended many of our friends and fans in China, which is regrettable”.

 The Chinese-language version issued by the NBA appeared to go further than the English statement, saying: “We are extremely disappointed in the inappropriate remarks made by Houston Rockets General Manager Daryl Morey.”

-The NBA added, “we have great respect for the history and culture of China and hope that sports and the NBA can be used as a unifying force to bridge cultural divides and bring people together.”
+The NBA added, “we have great respect for the history and culture of China and hope that sports and the NBA can be used as a unifying force to bridge cultural divides and bring people together”.

 U.S. lawmakers said the NBA’s response was shameful and showed how China was using its economic power to censor speech by Americans in the United States.
 [L3N26S0KS]